codeadamca/php-env/README.md

-# Hisding PHP Environment Varaibles
+# Hiding PHP Environment Varaibles

 A basic vanilla PHP function to load variables from a ```.env``` file.